Security

 • Validates the signature over the Attestation Document against the public AWS Nitro CA.

-• Validates that the embedded PCRs match the PCRs returned on build — the remote Cage is running the expected service.
+• Validates that the embedded PCRs match a set of PCRs given to the Client on initialization — the remote Enclave is running the expected service.

 • Confirms that the public key of the server cert is embedded within the attestation document